jelhan/croodle/README.md

 grunt dist
 ```

+Afterwards copy all files in /dist folder to your werbserver.

 Make sure that data/ folder is writeable by the web server.

 You should consider to force an SSL encrypted connection.